-The elected non-sabbatical Environmental Representative and the Keele SU Ethical and Environmental Committee undertake to maintain and carry forward a working policy that constantly updates and expands the environmental good practice.
+The Keele SU Ethical and Environmental Committee and Sustainability Working Group undertake to maintain and carry forward a working policy that constantly updates and expands the environmental good practice.
 The E & E Committee have shown their commitment by putting into practice procedures detailed in the Environmental Policy motion updated at the February 2008 UGM.

 When holding events within the Union, more electronic promotion of events should be considered, the recycled paper should be used for leaflets, together with a message to recycle leaflet after use and preferably to only use black and white printing.
 Delivery of meetings/events, project information, rather than give out hand-outs, email resources electronically to avoid unnecessary printing.
 When catering for any event source local produce wherever possible and use food which has a minimal amount of processing involved, thus minimising energy consumption.
 Always source fair trade food and beverages wherever possible.

 HACCP policy and COSHH guidelines are adhered to by KeeleSU and wherever possible the use of chemicals is avoided.